ngworker/lumberjack/README.md

 Lumberjack recommended way of creating logs is by using a `LumberjackLogger`.

-However, there are some times that we want to create inline logs and send them over to the `LumberjackService`.
+However, there are some times that we want to create logs manullly and pass them to the `LumberjackService`.

-The `LumberjackLogBuilder` provides a handy way of creating logs robustly.

-It can also help create logs used in unit tests.
+The `LumberjackLogBuilder` provides a robust way of creating logs.
+It's also useful for creating logs in unit tests.

-This is how we should write an inline log
+This is how we create logs manually:

 ```ts
 import { Component, OnInit, VERSION } from '@angular/core';